-In 2005, the State of Georgia suffered 1,729 fatalities in motor vehicle crashes.
-Impaired driving killed 545 persons in those crashes.
-Alcohol related fatal crashes accounted for 31.5% of all fatal crashes in Georgia in 2005.
-The chance of a crash being fatal was almost six times higher for crashes related to alcohol or drugs than crashes not related to driver impairment.
-Much improvement is needed for the state as an upswing in alcohol related fatalities is currently anticipated in Georgia's 2006 stats.
+In 2006, the State of Georgia suffered 1,703 fatalities in motor vehicle crashes.
+Impaired driving killed 604 persons in those crashes.
+Alcohol related fatal crashes accounted for 35.0% of all fatal crashes in Georgia in 2006.
+Nationally, the chance of a crash being fatal was almost six times higher for crashes related to alcohol or drugs than crashes not related to driver impairment.
+Much improvement is needed for the state in as much as alcohol related fatalities are anticipated to be a prominent factor in Georgia's 2006 stats.

-For both paid media and earned media projects, Georgia's Impaired Driving campaigns employ "Operation Zero Tolerance" in reference to GOHS statewide enforcement initiatives.
+For both paid media and earned media projects, Georgia's Impaired Driving campaigns employ the "Operation Zero Tolerance" campaign slogan in reference to GOHS statewide enforcement initiatives.
 As an integral element of Georgia's OZT message, all GOHS brochures, rack cards, media advisories, news releases, media kit components, and scripts for radio and TV PSA's also use the supporting line, "Over The Limit, Under Arrest."
-(OTLUA)
+(OTLUA).